Updated 25 September 2020

 Your company will receive a one-off Job Retention Bonus of £1,000 for each furloughed employee who has been continuously employed through to 31 January 2021.
 The bonus will still be possible to claim under the Job Support Scheme.

 To qualify, employees must earn more than £520 per month on average.

 If you have a small to medium-sized business (SME) with an annual turnover of no more than £45m, you can apply for the Coronavirus Business Interruption Loan Scheme.
 It allows you to access loans, overdrafts and business finance of up to £5m.

 The government will cover the first 12 months’ interest payments and provide a government-backed guarantor to scheme participants (which includes all the major banks) of up to 80% on business loans.
 Find out more here.

 The maximum repayment term is six years, but you can apply to extend it to 10 years, under the Pay as you Grow scheme, if you are struggling.

 Future Fund Loans

-On Monday 20 April, the government also announced a £1.25bn package to support fledging firms that would not qualify for the Coronavirus Business Loan Interruption Scheme.
+The government has also launched a £1.25bn package to support fledging firms that would not qualify for the Coronavirus Business Loan Interruption Scheme.